Prince Edouard-Xavier de Lobkowicz

 Prince Marie Edouard-Xavier Ferdinand Auguste Gaspard de Lobkowicz (18 October 1960 – 27 April 1984) was a French aristocrat, military officer, and murder victim.
-The eldest son of Prince Edouard de Lobkowicz and Princess Marie Françoise of Bourbon-Parma, he was a member of the Lobkowicz family and a descendent of the House of Bourbon-Parma the House of Bourbon-Busset.
-Prince Edouard-Xavier was a trained paratrooper who served as a lieutenant in the Reserve of the French Army and was knighted by the Sovereign Military Order of Malta.
+The eldest son of Prince Edouard de Lobkowicz and Princess Marie Françoise of Bourbon-Parma, he was a member of the Lobkowicz family and a descendant of the House of Bourbon-Parma and the House of Bourbon-Busset.
+Prince Edouard-Xavier was a trained paratrooper who served as a lieutenant in the Reserve of the French Army and was a member of the Sovereign Military Order of Malta.

 On 2 April 1984, Prince Edouard-Xavier went missing.
 A few weeks later, on 27 April 1984, his body was discovered in the Seine.
 An autopsy revealed that he had been murdered, with a gunshot wound in the throat and left shoulder blade.

 Early life and family

-Prince Edouard-Xavier was born at the American Hospital of Paris on 18 October 1950 to Prince Edouard de Lobkowicz and Princess Marie Françoise of Bourbon-Parma.
+Prince Edouard-Xavier was born at the American Hospital of Paris on 18 October 1960 to Prince Edouard de Lobkowicz and Princess Marie Françoise of Bourbon-Parma.
 He was a member of the House of Lobkowicz, a Czech princely house.
 His paternal grandparents were Prince Edouard Josef von Lobkowicz and the American golfer and businesswoman Anita Lihme.
 His maternal grandparents were Prince Xavier of Bourbon-Parma, Duke of Parma and Piacenza, Carlist pretender to the Spanish throne and head of the House of Bourbon-Parma, and Madeleine de Bourbon-Busset, daughter of Georges de Bourbon-Busset, Count de Lignières and a member of the non-dynastic Bourbon-Busset line of the House of Bourbon.
-He was a great-grandson of the Danish-American industrialist C. Bai Lihme and a great-great grandson of the American manufacturer Edward C. Hegeler.
+He was a great-grandson of the Danish-American industrialist C. Bai Lihme and a great-great-grandson of the American manufacturer Edward C. Hegeler.

 Prince Edouard-Xavier was the nephew of Carlos Hugo, Duke of Parma, Princess María Teresa of Bourbon-Parma, Princess Cécile, Countess of Poblet, and Prince Sixtus Henry, Duke of Aranjuez.
 He was the older brother of Princess Marie-Gabrielle, Prince Robert, and Prince Charles-Henri.

 After graduating from secondary school in France, he attended the University of San Francisco, graduating with a bachelor's degree in 1983.
 He had plans of working in finance.

 Prince Edouard-Xavier was a lieutenant in the Reserve of the French Army and had done active service as a paratrooper.
 A devout Catholic, he was a Knight of Honor and Devotion of the Sovereign Military Order of Malta.